Ch 17.4 Structural Patterns (Decorator, Adapter, Proxy)

-"Dynamically add functionality to an object without modifying it."
-More flexible than inheritance for composing behavior.
+"Adds functionality to an existing object dynamically, without modifying it."
+More flexible than inheritance for composing behaviors.
+Java's BufferedReader and Collections.unmodifiableList() are canonical examples.

 class SimpleCoffee implements Coffee {